zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

 The `env` key simply tells Travis to obtain the key from an environment variable. <br/>
 A firebase token is a token generated through  [firebase login: ci](https://github.com/firebase/firebase-tools#using-with-ci-systems).

-The `on` key sets your build to deploy only under specific circumstances.
+The `on` key sets your build to deploy only from specific branches.
-In our case on branch release.
+In our case from branch release.

 Great.
 So this is what the final .travis.yml file looks like.